jfreeze/gce-freebsd/README.md

 ## Create the VM Network

-I prefer a customized a network so I don't have unused firewall rules in it and I like GCE's target tags that allow firewall rules to be applied to selected machines only.
+I prefer a customized network so I don't have unused firewall rules in it and I like GCE's target tags that allow firewall rules to be applied to selected machines only.
 For this reason, I delete the default network and firewall rules on new projects.
 Notice that the examples shown here are for the GCE project